TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vnetgtw-invalidsubnetprefixdetected-diag.md

 productPesIds=""
 cloudEnvironments="Public"
 />
-# Microsoft Azure has identified an invalid subnet prefix
+# Invalid subnet prefixes detected
 <!--issueDescription-->
 We have identified your Virtual Network Gateway for Vnet, **<!--$virtualNetworkName-->[virtualNetworkName]<!--/$virtualNetworkName-->** with an IP of: **<!--$gatewayVip-->[gatewayVip]<!--/$gatewayVip-->** has detected invalid prefix specified for the subnet: **<!--$subnet-->[subnet]<!--/$subnet-->**.

-## **Issue Summary & Mitigation**
+## **Issue Details & Mitigation**
 We recommend reviewing and correcting the IP address range (prefix) for subnet: **<!--$subnet-->[subnet]<!--/$subnet-->**.

-### For mission-critical workloads we recommend setting up monitoring alerts for Virtual Network Gateways.
-More can be read on this [here](https://docs.microsoft.com/azure/network-watcher/network-watcher-monitor-with-azure-automation).
+**For mission-critical workloads we recommend setting up monitoring alerts for Virtual Network Gateways.
+More can be read on this [here](https://docs.microsoft.com/azure/network-watcher/network-watcher-monitor-with-azure-automation)**.